conjohnerton/conjohnerton.github.io/pages/posts/record-everything.md

 One of my jobs was working with a customer-facing, high-performance service spanning a few teams.
 The team I was on was relatively young when I joined: many of the current engineers were there during the product launch.
 Due to the team's age, there never came a time when the tribal knowledge on the team would get put into documentation.
 Although, the team would have a weekly learning session that did cover some of that knowledge, usually on a higher level.
 However, these were sometimes canceled outright or not recorded for the team to view later on.

 **Side note**: If you don't do a recurring knowledge session, I'd recommend trying it out.
-I think it helped the newbies get up to speed faster.
+I think it helped the newbies get up to speed faster and helped team members be more in touch with unfamiliar parts of a product.

 During that job, I had to help a couple of interns get up to speed with their jobs.
 Later on, help them with some of the questions they had about their intern projects.
 I met with the interns once a week and sometimes more if it was necessary.
 During some of those meetings, they might have asked me to explain some system that I had previously worked on.
 I gave the interns a deep dive when I could.
 Those explanations had already left the mouths of other team members numerous times, yet nobody had recorded them.
 What a waste of time!